 During his own journey of self-discovery, Michael gained awareness of all the types of privilege he holds (which led him to concepts like structural racism), and from there he developed his passion for Diversity, Equity, and Inclusion work.
 He's led a variety of trainings and workshops on race and racism, and he created a free, book-length website to teach anti-racism work to other white people step-by-step with gentleness and without politics.

 Michael did postgraduate research at the University of Tokyo on a prestigious Monbukagakusho scholarship from the government of Japan.
-More recently, he trained at the renowned Coaches Training Institute in San Francisco, completed Brené Brown's Brave Leaders training program, and is currently midway through a comprehensive training program in counseling at the M.E.T.A. and Hakomi Institute of Oregon.
+Later, he trained at the renowned Coaches Training Institute in San Francisco and went through a two-year comprehensive training program in counseling at the M.E.T.A. and Hakomi Institute of Oregon.

 Beyond the professional, who am I?